sfz-company/bubblez-widget/README.md

 			formDetails: {
 				label: 'Enter your mobile number to text with us now',
 				url: 'https://login.servicefriendz.com/iff/sms/<company name>/',
-				confirmation: "Thanks!
-We will be in touch shortly."
+				confirmation: 'Thanks!
+We will be in touch shortly.',
+				error: 'Unexpected error occurred.
+Please try to reload the page.'
 			}
 	},
 	'Facebook' : {